Lingo56/portfolio/content/projects/CDM-App.md

 - Led Unity development, graphics, and team coordination, advising designers on the technical boundaries of their concepts.
 - Collaborated with CDM IT to build real-time networking and connect Unity with a remote MySQL (MariaDB) alumni database.
-- Developed custom shaders and s0mooth camera transitions to meet designer concepts.
+- Developed custom shaders and smooth camera transitions to meet designer concepts.